eliasol/multicats/README.md

 # MultiCats

 A simple tool to multicast files over the network.
+(Heavily inspired by [olimpiadi-informatica/pixie](https://github.com/olimpiadi-informatica/pixie))